sophiecwoods/Battleships/readme.md

  ## BATTLESHIPS

+ This was a coursework project I completed as part of the Principles of Programming I module as part of the MSc Computer Science at Birkbeck College, University of London.

  Purposes of this assignment:

  - To give you more experience with collections (tuples, sets, ...)
  - To give you experience of writing tests and TDD-style development
  - To give you experience of working with output and graphics